zikaloai71/picsome/README.md

-# picsome
+# pic some

-React appilication for viewing and ordering different pics
+React application for viewing and ordering different pics